Every now and again I’ll get asked to give a presentation at some industry event or another, or to write a blog article.

 But more importantly, where are the new voices?

-- The people who aren’t afraid to go out on a limb.
+- The people who aren’t afraid to go out on a limb, even if it opens them up to peer ridicule.

-- The people who will speak their minds, not their company mission statement.
+- The people who are prepared to speak their minds rather than their company mission statement.

 - The people who aren’t afraid to go against “common” thinking.